Stochastic Volterra equations: failure of the time-homogeneous Markov property: Gaussian Riemann-Liouville case

 This easily implies $\theta_{23}\theta_{32} \ll\theta_{22}\theta_{33}$, and, therefore, we can compute the asymptotics of~\eqref{eq:cond frac}, which yields

 As $H\neq\tfrac12$, this is non-zero for sufficiently small~$\tau$, which completes the proof. \end{proof}

+Since $Y$ reduces for $H=1/2$ to classical Brownian motion, the prototypical example for a Gaussian Markov process in continuous time, one cannot expect the above argument to work.
+Indeed, the right-hand side of \eqref{eq:RLcondExpAsymptoticsdelta0} becomes $0$ in this case.

-As the above proof shows, the analogous result also holds if we condition on $Y_{\beta_{1}}=\delta$ instead, where $\delta\neq 0$ is a fixed constant.
-Here, the conditional Gaussian mean is given by $\delta$ times the right-hand side of \eqref{eq:cond frac}, whence we obtain from analogous steps
+The analogue of Lemma \ref{lemma:RLnonMarkov} also holds if we condition on $Y_{\beta_{1}}=\delta$ instead, where $\delta\neq 0$ is a fixed constant.
+Here, the conditional Gaussian mean is given by $\delta$ times the right-hand side of~\eqref{eq:cond frac}, whence we obtain from analogous steps

 where $\delta$ may, in principle, also be chosen $\tau$-dependent.
-As $Y$ reduces for $H=1/2$ to classical Brownian motion, the prototypical example for a Gaussian Markov process in continuous time, one cannot expect the above argument to work.
-Indeed, the right-hand side of \eqref{eq:RLcondExpAsymptotics} becomes $0$ in this case.

-Moreover, investigating the asymptotic formula for the expectation in~\eqref{eq:RLcondExpAsymptotics} uncovers similarities to the increment correlations of the closely related fractional Brownian motion.
+Investigating~\eqref{eq:RLcondExpAsymptotics} uncovers similarities to the increment correlations of the closely related fractional Brownian motion.
 Conditioned on the increment~$-\delta$ on $[\tau^3, \tau^2]$, \eqref{eq:RLcondExpAsymptotics} essentially describes the asymptotics of the expectation of $Y_{\tau} - Y_{\tau^2}$, since $Y_{\tau^2}=0$.
-Hence, for $H\in (0,1/2)$ we can expect an increment with the same sign as~$\delta$, i.e.\ a reversion of the past increment, whereas for $H>1/2$ the trend is expected to continue.
+Consequently, for $H\in (0,1/2)$ we can expect an increment with the same sign as~$\delta$, i.e.\ a reversion of the past increment, whereas for $H>1/2$ the trend is expected to continue.